-Qualifying ancestors for SAR membership are men or women
+Generally, qualifying ancestors for SAR membership are men or women who

-who rendered military or civilian service to the Revolutionary
+rendered military or civilian service to the Revolutionary Cause between

-siblings of the Patriot) or descendants by adoption are not eligible
+(descendants of siblings of the Patriot) or descendants by adoption are not

-for membership.
-Full membership is open to males age 18 or older
+eligible for membership.
+Full membership is open to males age 18 or older who

-who can document their lineal descent from a Patriot Ancestor.
+can document their lineal descent from a Patriot Ancestor.
+There is also a

-Examples of military service include: Regular Army; Militia; Navy;
+Examples of acceptable service include: Regular Army; Militia; Navy;

-providing supplies to troops; giving or lending money for military needs;
+to troops; giving or lending money for military needs; clergy preaching

 Descent from the Patriot Ancestor may be through either the mother's